 Why Filter Notes shortlisted Suuapinga

 Suuapinga is shortlisted because it gives Munich a complete specialty-cafe stop without overcomplicating the formula.
 The coffee is clear, the bakery is genuinely persuasive, and the retail side means the visit can keep going after you leave Leopoldstraße.
-If you want one branch that captures the citywide brand in its most everyday form, this is the one worth marking.
+If you want one place that captures the citywide brand in its most everyday form, this is the one worth marking.